hayone1/exoduschurch-website/content/sermons.md

     image:
       url: /images/sermons/heartbeats.jpg
     body: >
-      Heartbeats- Intimacy with the holy spirit-
+      Heartbeats - Intimacy with the holy spirit

       Get ready to be introduced into an understanding of fellowship with the person